{{ summaryTitle }}

 HTML escape and unescape transformation rules

 XML five predefined Use &amp;, &lt;, &gt;, &quot;, and &apos;.
-A closer fit for XML-like content than broad HTML named references.
+This matches XML's predefined entity set rather than the broad HTML named-reference list.

 Unescape Resolve named, decimal, and hexadecimal reference-shaped tokens into characters.
-Strict mode preserves missing-semicolon tokens; tolerant mode follows browser-like behavior for common cases.
+Strict mode preserves tokens without semicolons; tolerant mode follows browser-style resolution for common cases.

-Hex numeric &#xA9; The same code point written in base 16.
+Hex numeric reference &#x3C; The same code point is written in base 16.

 Privacy and Safety Notes: